AviranLab/patteRNA/README.md

 #### Posterior probabilities
 The posterior probabilities of pairing states at each nucleotides can be requested using the flag `--posteriors`.
 This will output a FASTA-like file called `posteriors.txt` where the first and second lines (after the header) correspond to unpaired and paired probabilities, respectively.

+#### Hairpin-derived structure level (HDSL)
+HDSL is a measure of local structure that assists in converting patteRNA's predicted hairpins into a quantitative assenment of structuredness.
+This will output a FASTA-like file called `hdsl.txt` with HDSL profiles for all transcripts in the input data.
 ### Examples <a name="examples"></a>

 * Train the model and search for any loop of length 5: